Ace Combat: Joint Assault: Aircraft

 Joint Assault features more than 40 licensed aircraft types, plus fictional aircraft from previous installments in the series, particularly Ace Combat X: Skies of Deception.
 Propeller planes are also available for the first time in the series, with players being able to unlock the F6F-5 Hellcat and the A6M Zero.
 Frequent use of each aircraft allows the player to unlock more weapons, tune-up parts, paint schemes, and new emblems.
 The game's official superfighter is the GAF-1 Varcolac.

 Plot

 Characters

-Joint Assault is set between 2010 and 2011 in a rendition of the real world, as opposed to Ace Combat's typical fictional setting of Strangereal.
+Joint Assault is set between 2010 and 2011 in a rendition of Earth, as opposed to Ace Combat's typical fictional setting of Strangereal.
 Up to four players assume the role of Antares Squadron, pilots hired by a private military company called Martinez Security, assigned under the command of Lieutenant Colonel Frederick Burford.
 Another squadron within the company, Rigel, consists of pilots Milosz Sulejmani, Daniel Oruma, Faryd Gaviria, and Tolya Kiriakov.
 The game's antagonists are Romanian Colonel Nicolae Dumitrescu and international insurance businessman Andre Olivieri.